 The NIH announcement ends a moratorium on gain-of-function research that began in October 2014.
-Back then, some researchers argued that the agency's ban - which singled out research on the viruses that cause flu, severe acute respiratory syndrome and Middle East respiratory syndrome (MERS) - was too broad.
+Back then, some researchers argued that the agency's ban - which singled out research on the viruses that cause flu, severe acute respiratory syndrome (MERS) - was too broad.
 The 21 projects halted by the policy included studies of seasonal flu and efforts to develop vaccines.
 The NIH eventually allowed ten of these studies to proceed, but three projects using the MERS virus and eight dealing with flu remained ineligible for US government grants - until now.